Expected value of sample information calculations for risk prediction model development: Context and Notations

-where, as mentioned earlier, $\frac{z}{1-z}$ represents the relative weight of a false-positive versus a true-positive classification and thus captures the harm-benefit trade-off at this threshold.
-In practice, the NB is often calculated for a plausible range of thresholds.
+Among the proportion of the population whose predicted risk is above the threshold, a proportion will experience the event, constituting the True Positive cases.
+The rest of this population will not experience the event, thus comprising the False Positive population.
+Compared to the strategy of not treating anyone (with a default NB of zero), the use of the model confers utility gain by identifying True Positives who will appropriately receive the treatment, and causes utility loss through False Positives who will unnecessarily receive the treatment.
+As such, the NB of using the model can be computed as:

+where $w$ represents the exchange rate between the utility gain of True Positives and utility loss of False Positives.

+\cite{Vickers_Elkin_2006} showed that the value of $w$ can be inferred from the risk threshold itself.
+Specifically, to convert a continuous predicted risk into a binary classification for treatment decisions, a decision-maker must set a risk threshold $z$.
+Individuals with predicted risks above $z$ are classified as high-risk and receive the treatment.
+Consider the cohort of individuals with outcome risk precisely equal to $z$.
+Among these individuals, the decision-maker is ambivalent between the treatment and no treatment decisions, implying that the utility of treating this cohort is zero.
+Because among this cohort, $P(True Positive)=z$ and $P(False Positive)=1-z$, setting the utility to zero shows $w = \frac{z}{1-z}$.
+In practice, the NB is often calculated for a plausible range of thresholds \citep{Sadatsafavi_2025}.

 To make a decision whether the model is useful in this population, we shall compare its NB against the NB of at least two default decisions: treating all and treating none.
-The latter has 0 NB by definition, and the NB of treating all can be written as
+The latter has 0 NB by definition, and the NB of treating all can be written as (noting that treating all is akin to using a model that classifies everyone as high risk)

-We index these three strategies as 0=treat none, 1=use model, and 2=treat all.
-Then the true NB function for a model indexed by $\hat{\theta}$ can generally be defined as (for brevity we drop the notation that indicates the NB quantities are dependent on $z$):
+We index these three strategies as $0=treat~none$, $1=use~model$ and treat those with predicted risk$\ge z$, and $2=treat~all$.
+Then, by using the total law of expectation, the true NB function for a model indexed by $\hat{\theta}$, in a population with case-mix specified by $\eta$ and with a true model being indexed by $\theta$, can generally be defined as (for brevity we drop the notation that indicates the NB quantities are dependent on $z$):

 with $I(\cdot)$ being the indicator function.

 The developments proposed here are also applicable to the situations where more than one model is being evaluated.
 We do not present this for the ease of presentation but the general principles will be the same.